General Hi-Fi

 What are system resolution limitations and why are they important?

 System resolution limitations or ‘bottlenecks’ are critically important as they define the maximum performance attainable with a given set of equipment.
-Think of it this way: You could have the best pair of speakers and source equipment in the world, but if your amplifier can only support a certain level of performance, maybe it has
+This is actually the most critical thing to understand about any system.
+Think of it this way: You can have the best pair of speakers and the most amazing source equipment in the world,

 What are system resolution limitations and why are they important?
 Read More »